 The people you assign to a team will have to work together during the event to succeed.
 That determines how you assign them.
-For instance, if the Finance department was to have a bowling-based team building exercise, they would have to decide whether to make the teams along the functional lines (an Accounts Payable team, an Accounts Receivable team, a General Accounting team, etc.) to strengthen teamwork within those groups or to make the teams from members of the different functional groups to build teamwork within the department as a whole.
+For instance, if the finance department was to have a bowling-based team-building exercise, they would have to decide whether to make the teams along the functional lines—an Accounts Payable team, an Accounts Receivable team, a General Accounting team.
+This structure could strengthen teamwork within those groups.
+Or, you can consider making teams with members of the different functional groups to build teamwork within the department as a whole.

 Try to balance the teams.
 If you have a few good bowlers, make sure you distribute them among the teams.
 Make sure you balance athletes versus non-athletes across the teams as well.
-The people with bowling experience or athletic skill will need to help their teammates.
-That's what team building is all about -- the people with a particular skill helping their team when it needs that skill.
+The people with bowling experience or athletic skills will need to help their teammates.
+That's what team building is all about—the people with a particular skill helping their team when it needs that skill.